Electronic and Communications Engineering BEng

 See our fees and funding page for full details of scholarships available to Brunel applicants

 Fees quoted are per annum and are subject to an annual increase.

 Entry Requirements for 2014 Entry

-- GCE A-level ABB - BBB, including a Maths, Science or Engineering subject (General Studies not accepted for this subject at all).
+- GCE A-level ABB - BBB, including a Maths and a Science or Engineering subject (General Studies not accepted for this subject at all).

 - Advanced Diploma Progression Diploma Grade B in Engineering, plus the Specialist Unit in Maths for Engineers at grade C Along with 1 AS-level at Grade B for Additional and Specialist Learning.